 How Does it Taste?

-Nespresso espresso flavor is somewhat of a controversial topic.
+Nespresso espresso flavor is a controversial topic.
 Does Nespresso brew a good espresso?
-It depends on you.
-My opinion is that Nespresso pulls a decent shot.
-It’s less intense than regular espresso, and the flavors are a little muddied.
+I think Nespresso brews a decent shot.
+It’s less intense than regular espresso, and the flavors are a little muted.
+I describe it more as a “strong coffee” than a true espresso.

 Overall, the Nespresso shot has a medium body, rich flavor, moderate aromas, and some acidity.
 It’s less intense compared to espresso from a regular espresso machine.
 But, it’s noticeably stronger compared to dark drip coffee.